Ten Characters That I Want To See In The Marvel Cinematic Universe (UPDATED)

 Perhaps we could see AIM create their own Cosmic Cube, modeled on the Tesseract, and that becomes the MacGuffin that draws in Captain America.
 Knowing what the Tesseract actually contained, Captain America seeks to stop MODOK and AIM from advancing a sinister agenda.

-There will be a MODOK animated series on Hulu, and I don’t see any reason that Patton Oswalt couldn’t be the voice for the character in a live-action appearance.
+There has been a MODOK animated series announced for Hulu, and I don’t see any reason that Patton Oswalt couldn’t be the voice for the character in a live-action appearance.
 Given motion capture technology, he could even be actor behind the CGI character.
 Patton Oswalt has been a semi-regular character in Agents of SHIELD, but MODOK is distorted enough, that it shouldn’t be an issue.

 Few fans remember that in the 1970s, Spider-Woman had her own animated series, at a time when she was relatively new.
 While I have showcased her original costume, her current one would be just as appealing onscreen.
 The character ties heavily into the history of the MCU as a former Hydra agent.
 The origin of the Spider-powers could be slightly altered, but the modern appeal of the character has returned to the fact that she is rising above a duplicitous past.